A website for children and educators to encourage children to have fun while learning about nature.

 Lake MononaPhoto by Wisconsin DNR

 Lake Monona is a 3359 acre lake located in Dane County.
 It has a maximum depth of 74 feet.
-Visitors have access to the lake from public boat landings, public beaches and public lands or parks.
+Visitors have access to the lake from public boat landings, public beaches.
 Fish include Musky, Panfish, Largemouth Bass, Smallmouth Bass, Northern Pike, Walleye, Sturgeon and Catfish.
 The lake's water clarity is low.